-One main objective of this paper is to clarify what tradeoffs an optional intermediary faces when it decides whether or not to adopt such a price restraint.
-In doing so, the paper helps to distinguish between circumstances in which a platform should require price coherence and those in which it is better off giving merchants price flexibility, i.e., the ability to price differently across channels.
-A second main objective of the paper is to analyze the consequences of this decision that a platform makes on other interested parties, such as consumers and sellers.
-Addressing these questions is significant both for the purpose of understanding how such platforms can best perform within their given environments and for analyzing a set of relevant policy questions.
+Specifically, the paper has two main objectives.
+The first is to clarify what tradeoffs an optional intermediary faces when it decides whether or not to adopt such a pricing restraint.
+In doing so, the paper helps to distinguish between circumstances in which a platform benefits from requiring price coherence and those in which it is better off giving merchants price flexibility, i.e., the ability to price differently across channels.
+Our second main objective is to analyze the consequences of this decision on consumers and sellers.
+We believe that our approach helps in the pursuit of these objectives by offering a clear view of some of the fundamental forces at play in this area, which is both challenging and the subject of active scrutiny from policymakers.2

 In the model, a monopoly platform must decide on the terms that it offers a seller facing two different sorts of customers: (a) some who value the convenience offered by the platform and prefer to make their purchases using this channel, and (b) others who have no particular preference for the platform and may not even know about it or have access to it.
 One option for the platform is to grant the seller price flexibility.
 This corresponds, for instance, to the case where a shopping app allows a supermarket to post different prices on the app from those that it charges in-store.
-The other option for the platform's is to impose price coherence.
+The other option for the platform is to impose price coherence.
 Think, for example, of a store that has committed to charge the same price, regardless of whether buyers pay by card or cash.